 Minecraft Java Edition (PC & Mac)

-- Base game: ~300–500 MB
+- Game base: ~300-500 MB

-- Mods & modpacks: 1–10+ GB
+- Modpacks and mods: 1-10+ GB

 Minecraft Bedrock Edition (Windows, Console, Mobile)

-- Base install: ~500 MB–1 GB
+- Base installation: ~500 MB-1 GB

-- Worlds & resource packs: 100 MB–5 GB
+- Worlds and resource packs: 100 MB-5 GB

 Minecraft on Consoles (PS4, PS5, Xbox, Switch)

-Console versions bundle updates differently.
+Console versions offer updates in different ways.

 - Initial download: 1-2 GB

-- Updates & saves: 2–6 GB
+- Updates and saves: 2-6 GB

-Typical total: 3–8 GB
+Average total: 3-8 GB

-Minecraft Pocket Edition (Android & iOS)
+Minecraft Pocket Edition (Android & IOS)

 - App size: 200-400 MB

-- Worlds & texture packs: 100 MB–3 GB
+- Worlds and texture packs: 100 MB – 3 GB

 What Takes Up the Most Space in Minecraft?